jaredwolff/resin-hombridge-wemo/README.md

-# resin-hombridge-wemo
+# balena-hombridge-wemo
+(Previously `resin-homebridge-wemo`)

-Resin Docker container preconfigured for Wemo operation.
+Balena Docker container preconfigured for Wemo operation.

 I'm currently running my setup on a Hummingboard but this can be adapted for any other type of board that they support.
-More info on what boards Resin supports and to download the image for the device you have go [here](https://resinos.io/#downloads).
+More info on what boards Balena supports and to download the image for the device you have go [here](https://www.balena.io/os/#download).

-## Resin OS Instructions
+## Balena OS Instructions

-Resin's documentation is awesome.
-Feel free to look at it [here](https://resinos.io/docs/cubox-i/gettingstarted/).
+Balena's documentation is awesome.
+Feel free to look at it [here](https://www.balena.io/os/docs/raspberrypi3/getting-started/).
 Otherwise see below:

 1. Install dependencies.
 On Mac, *Node* is the only thing you may need to install.
 Homebrew works best here.